 Like a powerlifter, we can keep a running tally of our “Big Five” total to quantify our strength and progress.
 We can compare our results from using various different programs.
 We can identify and overcome plateaus.
 We can give our lifts a proper hierarchy.

 Now, again, since we aren’t powerlifters, we don’t need to test our one-rep max unless we want to.
 Instead, we can estimate our one-rep maxes based on our rep maxes.
 As long as that number is improving, it shows that we’re becoming bigger and stronger overall.
 After all, going from an eight-rep max of 185 up to 225 shows just as much improvement as going from a 1-rep max of 230 up to 280.

 Notes and Caveats

 Where’s the loaded carry?
 In our Bony to Beastly Bulking Program, which is designed for guys who are still fairly thin, we feature a ton of loaded carries, and so we’ve always counted them as one of the foundational lifts.
 Moving forward from that, though, I think it makes more sense to count them as another deadlift accessory.
 Otherwise, once again, we’re going to have too much heavy spinal loading in the program.
 (It’s also hard to perform heavy loaded carries once you get too strong to use dumbbells.)

 However, some lifts still won’t fit in this system.
 For example, neck curls won’t fit into any of those movement patterns.
 That’s okay.
-It’s an important lift for developing overall aesthetics, but it’s still a fairly minor lift.
+It’s an important lift for developing overall aesthetics, and it’s essential for building a thicker neck, but it’s still a fairly minor lift.
 We’ll simply call it an extra.